Support.

 the grace project conference

 The Grace Project Conference for Women Living with HIV/AIDS is the cornerstone of the Grace Project.
 Our conference is the nation’s largest conference specifically for women living with HIV/AIDS.
 Conference attendees gain valuable skills and understand health issues pertaining to their diagnosis through discussion groups, workshops from healthcare professionals, team-building challenges, and many other activities led by local leaders and community members.
-During the COVID pandemic, the Grace Project Conference continued as a hybrid experience, maintaining the health and safety of all participants and volunteers as priority.

 support